- Navigating around the web site

 Registration & Login

-All members of the Sarasota Sailing Squadron are pre-registered within one month of joining, with the E-mail address which they submitted with their membership application or renewal .
+All members of the Sarasota Sailing Squadron are pre-registered within a few days of joining, with the E-mail address which they submitted with their membership application or renewal (one E-mail address per membership).
 This address serves as your Username for logging in to the Squadron web site.
 If you have not already created a password, or have forgotten it, then click here and follow the instructions detailed in “Lost your password?” below.
 If you already know your password, then click here, and login using your E-mail address as the Username.
-You can change your E-mail address any time by Editing Your Profile, but please allow up 7 days for the change to be reflected at the web site.
+You can change your E-mail address any time by Editing Your Profile.
 Additionally, those members who use the same E-mail address at social network sites like Facebook, Twitter, Google, Yahoo, etc can login by proceeding to the login dialog by clicking here, then clicking the icon representing their social network site, and using their social network site password to login to the Squadron web site.

 - Click the Login button in the header, then click “Lost your password?” near the bottom of the Login page.
 Or click here to go directly to the Lost Password dialog.